Join Judy Steiner-Williams for an in-depth discussion in this video Anticipating questions, part of Writing Speeches.

 And there may be that occasional question you don't know the answer.
 Admit that you don't know and offer to find out.
 Ask for an email address so you can send the answer.
 Of course, you can't anticipate every possible question an audience member will ask, but the more you do, the better prepared you will be, and the more expert you will sound.

-- Composing a thesis
+- Compose a thesis statement.

-- Finishing with a strong ending
+- Write a strong ending.